 MultiPoles are any of the Uglie poles, SED poles, or UniLog poles, but with a hollow-core.

-Each of these pole types can be treated to H5 (or H6 for marine applications) and produced from high density Radiata pine.
+Each of these pole types can be treated to H5 (or H6 for marine applications) and produced from plantation grown Radiata pine.

 Small End Diameter.
 It is the industry standard for grading timber poles.
 Due to the natural taper of the pole (average of 6mm/m) there will always be a small end and a large end with different diameters.

 The hole is made by removing the corewood from the pole.
 Corewood doesn’t provide any structural strength to the pole, so removing it doesn’t reduce the strength of the pole.